UConn vs. San Diego State Predictions & Picks - NCAA Tournament National Championship

 San Diego State Performance Insights

-- The Aztecs put up 71.5 points per game (182nd in college basketball) while giving up 63.1 per contest (25th in college basketball).
-They have a +317 scoring differential and outscore opponents by 8.4 points per game.
+- The Aztecs have a +317 scoring differential, topping opponents by 8.4 points per game.
+They're putting up 71.5 points per game, 182nd in college basketball, and are allowing 63.1 per contest to rank 25th in college basketball.

-- San Diego State wins the rebound battle by 4.8 boards on average.
-It collects 33.4 rebounds per game, 79th in college basketball, while its opponents grab 28.6.
+- San Diego State wins the rebound battle by an average of 4.8 boards.
+It grabs 33.4 rebounds per game (79th in college basketball) compared to its opponents' 28.6.

-- San Diego State makes 7 three-pointers per game (220th in college basketball) compared to its opponents' 6.2.
-It shoots 35.1% from deep, and its opponents shoot 28.2%.
+- San Diego State makes 7 three-pointers per game (220th in college basketball) at a 35.1% rate (122nd in college basketball), compared to the 6.2 its opponents make, shooting 28.2% from beyond the arc.

-- San Diego State has typically won the turnover battle this season, committing 10.8 per game (72nd in college basketball) while forcing 12 (165th in college basketball).
+- San Diego State has committed 1.2 fewer turnovers than its opponents, averaging 10.8 (72nd in college basketball) while forcing 12 (165th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.